tlevine/axis-ticks/readme.md

 can't limit number bases to just **1s**.

 ## Idea
+First, express the maximum value in scientific notation.
+Work only with the part that's not an exponent of ten; add that part back in at the end.

-Propose a few tick ranges based on the number bases, then choose the one for which the max tick is closest to the maximum data value.
+Second, propose a few tick ranges based on the number bases.
+Choose the one for which the max tick is closest to the maximum data value.

+Finally, add the order of magnitude back.